 Protect your rights and maximize your payout after an Arizona car accident.
 We answer key questions and show you how to build a strong insurance claim.

 Because of today’s safety features, most car accidents result in “fender benders” with minor injuries.
 But even with these safety improvements, there will still be over 2 million people injured in car accidents this year alone.¹

 Arizona has its fair share of injury accidents.
 Last year there were over 100,000 car crashes on Arizona roadways, with 33,000 resulting in injuries.²

 Car accidents often occur spontaneously.
 When they do, you may have precious seconds to react.
-Whether you’re the victim of a collision or the driver who caused it, knowing what to say and do at the accident scene can have a profound effect on any future claim.
+Whether you’re the victim of a collision or the driver who caused it, knowing what to say and do at the scene can have a profound effect on any future car accident claim.

 What You Need to Know if You’ve Been in an Arizona Car Accident…